mne-tools/mne-python/README.rst

 Testing
 -------

-You can launch the test suite using nosetest from the source folder.
+You can launch the test suite using nosetests from the source folder.

 You'll need before to have run the MNE tutorial to have the required files on your drive.